ddttom/doc2web/docs/prd.md

 - 90% or higher visual fidelity in HTML output
 - Support for documents with at least 20 complex elements (tables, images, etc.)
 - Successful processing of documents in at least 10 different languages
+- Correct preservation of hierarchical list structures in 100% of cases

 ### 7.2 User Success Criteria